| Title: | Genetic Algorithm and Particle Swarm Optimization |

 To find information on particular methods available via

-and constr.method
+hybrid.method, and constr.method

-arguments please see 'Details' section of
+arguments, please see the 'Details' section of

 It is possible to provide manually implemented functions for population

-initialization, neighbourhoods creation, velocity updated, hybridization
+initialization, neighbourhood creation, velocity update, hybridization,

-and constraints in a similar way as for gena
+and constraints in a similar way as for gena.

-If constr.method = "bounds"
+If constr.method = "bounds", then lower and upper

 constraints will be imposed.
 Lower bounds should be strictly smaller

-then upper bounds.
+than upper bounds.

 are going to provide some additional termination conditions during